 - You realize after dating for a longer period of time that this person is not “the one” for you and the relationship ends.
 That is okay, it happens.
 Maybe you go back to traveling, maybe you do not.

 - Your gypsy side kicks in.
 So for the true gypsy souls, it is hard to stay in one place for too long, no matter how much you love that person.
 In this case, you stopped traveling and now it has been a year, 2 years, 3 years and you are ready to go again, what do you do?
-Long distance relationship?
+Long-distance relationship?
 Have your partner travel with you?
 This type of outcome is very real and I hear about it a lot from friends.
-They thought that they met the perfect person who they wanted to stop traveling for, yet in a couple of years they want to hit the road again and are stuck.
+They thought that they met the perfect person who they wanted to stop traveling for, yet in a couple of years, they want to hit the road again and are stuck.
 They still want to be with the person but they also need to satisfy their need to travel.
 I think this is why it is important to be with somebody who understands and respects the need to travel and does not try to change that about you.
 Just because you stopped traveling for the time does not mean that you will never travel again.
 Is your partner going to be okay with that?
-Can that person travel with you or support a long distance relationship?
-These are things that you should talk about up front and determine.
+Can that person travel with you or support a long-distance relationship?
+These are things that you should talk about upfront and determine.

 The Relationship with Yourself

 You can travel and be 100% single.
 One of the benefits of traveling is that I found a lot of time to analyze and work on myself while being completely single.
-I have no problems going a restaurant, the movies or just about anything by myself.
-Traveling solo and single has made me not only a better all-around person, but a better partner.
+I have no problems going to a restaurant, the movies or just about anything by myself.
+Traveling solo and single has made me not only a better all-around person but a better partner.

 In conclusion, being a traveler is not synonymous with being single.
 You can maintain relationships while traveling, whether they are long distance, short term or having your partner travel with you.
-You can also chose to date casually or stay solo and work on the relationship with yourself No matter what happens if there is one thing that traveling teaches us about relationships let that be not to settle.
+You can also choose to date casually or stay solo and work on the relationship with yourself No matter what happens if there is one thing that traveling teaches us about relationships let that be not to settle.
 DO.
 NOT.SETTLE.